tvsnarayana/tech-interview-handbook/algorithms/README.md

 - Having two indices to traverse/compare two strings/arrays is quite common.
 For example, we use the same approach to merging two sorted arrays.
 - Sorting the array first may significantly simplify the problem.
 Be sure that the order of elements do not matter or else sorting will mess up the order.
 - Sometimes you can traverse from the right rather than from the left.
+- Be mindful about slicing or concatenating arrays in your code.
+Typically, slicing and concatenating sequences require O(n) time.
+Use start and end indices to demarcate a subarray where possible.
 - Sliding window is a common technique used for sequence-based data, such as arrays and strings.
   - TODO: Explain what a sliding window is.
 - For questions where summation or multiplication of a subarray is involved, pre-computation using hashing or a prefix/suffix sum/product might be useful.